48-Hour status update

 Hands-on support during the go-live

-Nearly 800 Super Users and 200 contracted “at-the-elbow” personnel were dispatched to provide hands-on support to end users over the next several days.
-Local Area Support Centers have also been set-up in 21 various locations to provide assistance.
+More than 200 Super Users and other “at-the-elbow” personnel have been dispatched to provide hands-on support to end users over the next several days.
+The MCIT Service Desk is also providing 24/7 support at 734-936-8000, option #1.

 Next steps and going forward

-University of Michigan purchased the technology for MiChart from Epic Systems in July 2010 to replace or augment hundreds of clinical, research quality and business applications that were developed or purchased over the past two decades.
-MiChart also enables the institution to meet the federal government’s goals for meaningful use and use ICD-10 coding.
+MiChart was purchased by Epic Systems Corp. in July 2010 to replace or augment hundreds of clinical, research quality and business applications that were developed or purchased over the past two decades.
+The system also enables the institution to meet the federal government’s goals for meaningful use and use ICD-10 coding.